isabella232/siliconsalon.info/_pages/salon3.md

 ## Additional Discussions

-An hour's worth of additional discussion continuuued to iterate through some of the topics brought up at Silicon Salon 3.
+An hour's worth of additional discussion continued to iterate through some of the topics brought up at Silicon Salon 3.

 ### Key Quotes: Hardware Challenges